Asal-shakeri/RocksDB-benchmark/README.md

-# DevOps Challenge: RocksDB Hash Benchmark
+# RocksDB Hash Benchmark

 This project implements and documents a benchmarking challenge designed to test how **RocksDB** handles large-scale hash workloads.
-It’s based on the **“Problem of Many Hashes”** from the DevOps Challenge, where millions of hash records must be stored, looked up, and updated efficiently.
+It’s based on the **“Problem of Many Hashes”**, where millions of hash records must be stored, looked up, and updated efficiently.

 ---